apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 These avian shrines act as checkpoints.
 At most of them you are able to open an unlimited storage, skip time, and restore your Humanity.

-The Reliquaries utilize a shared storage, allowing you to stock your loot into them out in the wilds and then draw it out in batches to sell back in town.
+The Reliquaries utilize a shared storage, allowing you to pile your loot into them while out exploring and then draw it out in batches to sell back in town.
 You can also store useful preperation equipment such as buffing potions and the, now-heavy, Ambrosia.

-The Wait function is limited to these shrines as well.
+The wait function is limited to these shrines as well.
 If a quest requires you to be somewhere at a specific time of day, you can quickly pass the time at a nearby shrine and make it to the location.

 .. _deathHumanity-reference-lable:

 Humanity
 ^^^^^^^^

-(Humanity Picture)

 Restoring your Humanity is an important function of the Reliquaries.
 As you die, your humanity is sapped from you based on the Fever level you held when you died.
 As your Humanity slips from you, you are subjected to increasingly detrimental effects to your Stamina and Mana pools.
 If your Humanity is ever completely lost, your story ends.

-Characters can restore their humanity at most Earthen Reliquaries by sacrificing a /*Memory of the Past*/_.
-These fragments of other times and lives are rare to find, but the first visit to every shrine grants you one, and there are certain entities in the world of Enderal that possess memories powerful enough to use in this process should you be able to overcome their challenge.
+Characters can restore their humanity at most Earthen Reliquaries by sacrificing a **Memory of the Past**.
+These are fragments of other lives and distant times.
+The reliquaries grant you a glimpse of their old lives on your first visit to every shrine, and there are certain entities in the world of Enderal that possess memories powerful enough to sacrifice should you be able to overcome their challenge.

 .. _deathSaving-reference-lable:

 Saving
 ^^^^^^
 Players will quickly notice that the settings menu no longer offers a ``Save`` function.
 The Earthen Reliquaries operate as your save points.
 Everytime you back out from an Earthen Reliquary's menu your game will be automatically saved.
-This usually only takes a moment, but could stretch slightly longer as you progress in the game. **Please do not close the game while it is saving.** Some Reliquaries will not open a menu, for these simply activating them causes the save to begin.
+This usually only takes a moment, but could stretch slightly longer as you progress in the game. **Please do not close the game while it is saving.**

 The game also autosaves your progress every minute, making sure that you don't lose any progress should you need to log off without a shrine near.
 When you load your game after this, it will still spawn you at the last shrine you activated, however you will have all the progress you accomplished still standing, and will only need to find your way back to the location you logged out from.